 - Automation is available when using IBCs

-If you feel that you could benefit from introducing in part or full IBC equipment or need help planning a new production line get in touch with Richard or one of our specialist engineers who can advise on the best solution for your products.
+If you feel that you could benefit from introducing in part or full IBC equipment or need help planning a new production line get in touch with Julian or one of our specialist engineers who can advise on the best solution for your products.